Data Processor Agreement between Signicat and Customer

 |Processor||The legal entity processing data on behalf of the Controller pursuant to this Agreement: Signicat AS.|

-This Agreement shall reflect the Parties agreement with respect to their rights and obligations pursuant to the Applicable Data Protection Law, and concerns the Processor’s use of Personal Data on behalf of the Controller, including collection, recording, alignment, storage and disclosure or a combination of such uses.
-This Agreement is enclosed as an exhibit to and forms a part of the Terms and Conditions.
+This Agreement shall reflect the Parties agreement with respect to their rights and obligations pursuant to the Applicable Data Protection Law and concerns the Processor’s use of Personal Data on behalf of the Controller, including collection, recording, alignment, storage and disclosure or a combination of such uses.
+This Agreement is enclosed as an exhibit to and forms a part of the SaaS Agreement.

 This Agreement shall ensure that Personal Data is protected from accidental or unlawful destruction, loss, alteration, unauthorized disclosure or access when transmitted, stored or otherwise processed.

-The Processor shall process Personal Data on behalf of the Controller solely for the purpose of performing the tasks imposed on the Processor by the Controller pursuant to the Terms and Conditions, as part of the agreed delivery of services under the Terms and Conditions.
-The Parties further agree that any processing of Personal Data contemplated by this Agreement shall be conducted in accordance with the requirements set forth in the Applicable Data Protection Law, this Agreement, and the Terms and Conditions.
+The Processor shall process Personal Data on behalf of the Controller solely for the purpose of performing the tasks imposed on the Processor by the Controller pursuant to the SaaS Agreement, as part of the agreed delivery of services under the SaaS Agreement.
+The Parties further agree that any processing of Personal Data contemplated by this Agreement shall be conducted in accordance with the requirements set forth in the Applicable Data Protection Law, this Agreement, and the SaaS Agreement.

 When processing Personal Data on behalf of the Controller, the Processor shall comply with any documented routines and instructions stipulated by the Controller at any given time, and the Processor shall process Personal Data in compliance with Applicable Data Protection Law and the Agreement including the Security Requirements Appendix.